diardomarendikrista/dayabase/README.md

 npm run dev
 ```

-The React application will start, and you can access it in your browser, usually at `http://localhost:3000`.
+The React application will start, and you can access it in your browser, based at our vite.config.js, it will run at `http://localhost:3000`.